veganaut/veganaut/README.md

     git clone https://github.com/veganaut/veganaut-backend.git

-Install the dependencies using npm and let the post install script create a config file for the backend in `veganaut-backend/app/config.js`:
+Install the dependencies using npm and let the post install script create a config file for the backend in `veganaut-backend/app/config.js` (keep the parentheses to be able to copy paste the whole code block):

     (cd veganaut; npm install)
     (cd veganaut-backend; npm install)